-The Teacher Guide presents schedules for using the course over either one or two years.
+The teacher guide presents schedules for using the course over either one or two years.
 Depending upon how you use it, students can earn either one or two course credits.
 Given the size of the textbook, the amount of content, and the weighty ideas presented, I definitely recommend taking two years to complete the course and giving students two credits.

-The textbook combines material from what were previously three separate textbooks (written by Gary DeMar and other authors) with an equal amount of new material written by Kevin Swanson, who also edited the entire course.
+The textbook combines material from what were previously three separate textbooks (written primarily by Gary DeMar) with an equal amount of new material written by Kevin Swanson, who also edited the entire course.
 The material adapted from the original three textbooks now makes up the first three of seven units in America in God’s Providence.
 These three units cover influential events, people, and ideas from ancient times up to the year 1800.
-Swanson’s material continues to follow the historical timeline up to 2018 and is presented in the last four units.
+Swanson’s material continues up to 2018 in the last four units.

-The content of the textbook is excellent.
+The content of the textbook is very interesting.
 Rather than a dry recitation of names and dates, it delves into motivational issues related to beliefs and values that drive men to either noble or despicable deeds.
-A fundamental assumption of the course is that the discovery and founding of America happened through the providence of God, even though all of those who were key to those events did not believe in or honor God.
+A fundamental assumption of the course is that the discovery and founding of America happened through the providence of God, even though some of those who were key to those events did not believe in or honor God.

 The text also advances the idea of limited government, although it can’t be labeled as supportive of political conservativism.
-Approaching the concept from a religious perspective, the authors are critical of both major political parties on this issue.
+Approaching the concept from a religious perspective, the authors are critical of both major political parties regarding overreach by the federal government.
 Chapter 48, “A New Nation Forms in 1865,” points to a fundamental shift from perceiving the U.S. as a collection of individual states (each like a country) to one country controlled much more heavily by the federal government.
-Further, it says, “The Federal Government would eventually turn into a socialist welfare state….by the end of the 20th century…” (p.
+Further, it says, “The Federal Government would eventually turn into a socialist welfare state….by the end of the 20th century” (p.
 667).

-The textbook is heavily illustrated for a high-school-level book.
+The textbook is heavily illustrated for a high-school level book.
 The images add visual appeal and information while also cutting down the amount of text for students to read.
-This is important in such a large book.
+This is important to note about such a large book.
 Sidebars on most pages add essential and fascinating detail; do not skip these!
-In addition, timelines at the bottom of most pages help students keep events in mind in relation to one another.
+In addition, timelines at the bottom of most pages help students keep the relationships between events in mind.

 There are some distinct differences in style between the first three units (based on material from three previous books) and the rest of the book.
 The first three units use more of a storytelling approach than do the rest of the units.
 In addition, many of the titles for the sidebars and the subsections of the textbook are puns in the first three units.
 For instance, “Are You My Mother?” is the title of a sidebar about pagan worship.
 “Jamestown’s ‘Lucky Strike’” is the heading for a section about the cultivation of tobacco as a profitable crop in the Jamestown colony—playing off the name of a brand of cigarettes.
 And “Going Dutch” heads the section about the Separatists deciding to move to Holland in search of religious liberty.
 The puns disappear in the last four units.

-The Teacher Guide for this course combines course planning and course administration information, student workbook pages, tests, and answer keys.
-The pages in the printed Teacher Guide are perforated and three-hole punched to enable students and teachers to easily remove pages and separate parts of the book as needed.
+The teacher guide for this course combines course planning and course administration information, student-workbook pages, tests, and answer keys.
+The pages in the printed teacher guide are perforated and three-hole punched to enable you to easily remove pages and separate parts of the book as needed.
 The PDF version also makes it easy to give students only what they need.

-A few pages at the beginning of the book briefly explain how the course works and how to grade assignments.
+A few pages at the beginning of the teacher guide briefly explain how the course works and how to grade assignments.
 This is followed by almost 40 pages of charts showing different possible schedules.
-For each day, the charts might show a reading assignment, questions to be answered, an optional project, or an exam.
+For each day, the charts might show one of the following: a reading assignment, questions to be answered, an optional project, or an exam.
 The charts include columns for recording due dates, checking off completion, and entering grades.
-Following the student workbook pages are answer keys for the discussion questions, tests, and exams.
+Following the student-workbook pages are answer keys for the discussion questions, tests, and exams.

-The textbook for this course has lists of key terms and people for each chapter, but explanations and descriptions for each term are found together only in the student workbook pages.
+The textbook for this course has lists of key terms and people for each chapter, but explanations and descriptions for each of these are found together only in the student-workbook pages.

-These are followed by a set of questions for the chapter that are labeled Discussion Questions.
-While students might discuss the questions, there is space following each question, indicating that students might be writing out their answers.
+Each chapter's student-workbook pages include a set of discussion questions.
+While students might discuss the questions, there is also space following each question, indicating that students might be writing out their answers.
 (It doesn't specify whether questions are for discussion or written responses.)
-The space is not large enough for some of the answers, so you might have students type them into a computer or write them in a separate notebook.
+The space is not large enough for some of the answers, so you might have students write them on a computer or in a separate notebook.

-After the questions are two or three Optional Enrichment Projects.
-These generally include essay writing and further research and report writing.
+After the questions are two or three Optional Enrichment Projects that generally include essays as well as further research and report writing.
 Many of them require a significant amount of time to complete.
-These are very worthwhile, but you can save time most easily by using fewer of these.
+These Optional Enrichment Projects are very worthwhile, but you can save time by using fewer of them.

 Tests and Exams

 Periodic tests cover groups of chapters.
-The tests present identification information for the terms and descriptions that students should have learned for each chapter.
-For instance, Test 25 includes this test item: “The war in which the US sent troops into Kuwait to engage with Iraq.”
+The tests present definitions or other identifying information for the terms and people that students should have learned for each chapter.
+For instance, Test 25 includes this item: “The war in which the US sent troops into Kuwait to engage with Iraq.”
 The student needs to answer, “First Gulf War.”
 The test items don’t use wording identical to that presented when students first learned the terms (or people's names) and their descriptions, and students do not have a word bank from which to choose.
-So these tests are challenging since students need to come up with the proper term or person’s name from their memory.
+So these tests challenge students to come up with the proper term or person’s name from their memory.
 Each test also includes one essay question.

-All seven units have a final exam.
-Final exams have only the descriptions to identify, but not the terms or names.
+All seven units have a final exam, again with only the descriptions to identify, but not the terms or names.
 There are 47 to 100 of these per exam, so the tests are very difficult.